How do I register to participate in Commencement and/or the Hooding Ceremony?

 What happens after Commencement?

 Graduates, guests, and faculty are invited to the individual School and department receptions held across campus.
-Details are forthcoming in the spring.
+Details are forthcoming.

 Where do I go to assemble for the Hooding Ceremony?